wesselvanree/smooth-scrolling/README.md

 # smooth-scrolling
 Smooth scrolling for webpages with javascript.

 Make sure to define at how many pixels your navigation flips on line 8 and the height of your different navigations.
+The height of the navigation is used for calculating the amount of pixels that need to be scrolled.
 ```javascript
 const breakPoint = 798;
 const desktopNavHeight = 69;